 The History and Sociology of Technology and Science master's degree program appeals to a broad range of students and professionals.

 Those with technical backgrounds are exposed to broad socio-historical perspectives on science and technology, while those with backgrounds in the humanities and social sciences develop an aptitude for tackling scientific and technical questions.
 All students gain skills in social analysis and in oral and written communication, which serve to enhance employment opportunities in a variety of occupations.
 The master's in history and sociology can be a jumping-off point for further professional training in law, business, or public policy and is an asset to those seeking careers in museums, historical agencies, or other public history and public service organizations.
 It is an excellent opportunity for those interested in high school or community college teaching and for current teachers seeking to upgrade their training and incorporate new materials into the classroom.
 In addition, it is often a first step for students pursuing a Ph.D.

 A Community of Scholars

 School of History and Sociology graduate students are immersed in a culture of scholarly inquiry and research.

 Through courses, seminars, and individual meetings, they interact closely with faculty and colleagues who have earned international reputations for their outstanding scholarship.
-Numerous special initiatives and programs help HSOC sustain and reinvigorate this vibrant, creative atmosphere.
+Numerous special initiatives and programs, including the HSOC Speaker's Series, help sustain and reinvigorate this vibrant, creative atmosphere.
 Learn more about the cutting-edge research being conducted in the School of History and Sociology